Skip to main content

 Schematic Circuit Preview

-Re-using Reference Designators
+Reuse Reference Designators

-Re-using reference designators is typically considered a bad practice, but in tscircuit reference designators are intelligently prefixed prior to being written on the silkscreen.
+Reusing reference designators is typically considered a bad practice, but in tscircuit reference designators are intelligently prefixed prior to being written on the silkscreen.
 This means that you can design your subcircuits without worrying about whether or not a reference designator has been previously used.

 export default () => (